marinamsm/go-restaurant-native/README.md

 ### Installing

 Run `npm install` or `yarn` to install all the dependencies.
-Run `npm start` or `yarn start` to run the frontent.
+Run `npm start` or `yarn start` to start the frontent.
+Run `npm run android` or `yarn android` to run the app on android devices.
-Run `npm run server` or `yarn run server` to run the fake backend (add '-H your_IP_address' to the command as well as in services/api file instead of using localhost).
+Run `npm run server` or `yarn server` to run the fake backend (add '-H your_IP_address' to the command as well as in services/api file instead of using localhost).

 ## Running the tests